 To Provide and Manage the Services You Request.
 This includes, for example, processing your subscription, sending you electronic newsletters, or enabling you to participate in the features provided by the Services.
-It also includes providing personalized content and recommendations to you, including through Personal Post.
+It also includes providing personalized content and recommendations to you, including by email.
 Through such features, we are able to bring you information and content tailored to your individual interests and needs.

 To Contact You.
-We may periodically contact you with offers and information about the Services and our affiliates, including in connection with your accounts, online surveys, legal notices, news stories, and other important information.
+We may periodically contact you with offers and information about the Services and our affiliates, including in connection with your accounts, online surveys, legal notices, news stories, new features that you are entitled to access, and other important information.
 You may opt out of receiving commercial email messages from us by following the instructions contained in those email messages.

 To Better Understand Our Readers and Users.
-The Services conduct research on our users' demographics, interests and behavior based on the information we collect.
-We do this to better understand and serve our users, and to improve our products and services.
+The Services conduct research on our users’ demographics, interests and behavior based on the information we collect.
+We do this to better understand and serve our users, and to improve our Services.

 Consent.
 We may otherwise use your information with your consent or at your direction.

 The following provides information about entities with which we may share information.
 Our practices vary depending on the type of information.

 Affiliates.
 We may share information within our family of affiliated companies.

 Business Partners.
 We may also share your information with business partners to provide you with services that you request.
 For example, if you sign up for a promotion that runs on our Services but that is sponsored or co-sponsored by another company, your information may be shared with that sponsor.
 The Washington Post is not responsible for the privacy practices of these entities.

 Service Providers.
 We may share the information we collect with vendors providing contractual services to us, such as hosting vendors, advertising service providers, and list managers.
 We also may share your information, including your payment information, as appropriate to process your payments for the Services or complete a transaction.